- ABOUT ACA

 - CONTACT US

 If you have never participated in PQRS, you may not know where to begin.
-For those doctors of chiropractic who are continuing their participation in PQRS in 2013, please be advised that significant updates and revisions have been made to the PQRS Measures applicable to chiropractic practices.
-For more information, and to get started, review the resources below.
+For those doctors of chiropractic who are continuing their participation in PQRS in 2015, please be advised that significant updates and revisions have been made to the PQRS Measures applicable to chiropractic practices.
+For more information, and to get started, review the information/resources below.

 “Quality” is an increasing concern for healthcare policymakers in Washington, DC.
 The word dovetails into various areas such as pay-for-performance and health IT.
 Although this issue and its related areas have been percolating for almost a dozen years (and there is some experience in private pay on the issues), with the development of actual quality measures and the continuing significant reimbursement reform challenges, this is all now on the front-burner where public programs (and specifically, Medicare) are concerned.
 The Tax Relief and Healthcare Act of 2006 linked reimbursement to reporting on quality measures for the first time; CMS’ Physician Quality Reporting System (PQRS), is the program associated with this.

 Quality measures, generally, are rooted in evidence-based medicine.
 They can be “guideline” measures (e.g., you get 12 visits for acute low back pain), “process” measures (e.g., when a patient comes in with a cardiovascular episode and you gave them an aspirin), or “outcome” measures (e.g., "X" condition was resolved).
 There are also other types of measures, such as “structural,” “efficiency,” or “cost of care” measures.

 A few points which are important to keep in mind: